App Emulator: How It Works, Benefits, and Use Cases for Testing

 Founder Insight

 Emulators are excellent during development—but always test on real devices before launch.
-They can’t perfectly replicate all hardware-specific interactions like touch sensitivity, camera performance, or GPS behavior.
+They can’t perfectly replicate all hardware-specific interactions like touch sensitivity, camera performance, or GPS behaviour.

 Key Metrics / Concepts